Who can the Office of Professional Practice (OPP) investigate?

 Can an educator go and teach in another state if OPP has disciplined the educator?

 If the disciplinary action is a reprimand (which does not invalidate the certificate), the educator can teach in or outside of Washington state.
 If the action does invalidate the certificate (suspension, revocation, voluntary surrender), then the educator cannot teach in Washington state.
-That information is shared with the other states (where the educator may hold another certificate) and it will be up that that state to determine whether or not to take additional action.
+That information is shared with all states through a national database.
+The other states (where the educator may hold another certificate) will determine whether or not to take additional action.

 What kinds of outcomes can OPP cases have?